Growing business demands, intermittent changes in laws, and data duplication prompts KRCL to upgrade its ERP system.

 Emergency telecommunications charity Télécoms Sans Frontières (TSF) is providing aid to Libyan...

 Centrica, owner of British Gas, has signed a seven-year $400m (£247) cloud outsourcing deal with HP.

 The theft of specialist equipment has prevented thousands of users from accessing the Vodafone network.

-RMS IT Security, the former security resale arm of Redstone Managed Solutions which was sold for £1m in an MBO at the end of 2010, has today officially unveileda new brand identity and formally relaunched itself.
-Managing director Robert Cavan said the firm's independence would enable it to be
+RMS IT Security, the former security resale arm of Redstone Managed Solutions which was sold for £1m in an MBO at the end of 2010, has today officially unveiled new brand identity and formally relaunched itself.

 Analyst Gartner has identified five key approaches to succeeding with social media

 A major computer error discovered in July that meant thousands of customers of Yorkshire and Clydesdale banks faced having to pay more for their mortgages has damaged customer confidence.

 TUI Travel has signed a six-year IT outsourcing contract with Dell Services.